 During the year, St Helena saw an increase in safeguarding concerns resulting in complex case management and some referrals to adult social care.
 Complex case management consisted of discussing the safeguarding concerns in the daily multidisciplinary team meeting and developing a clear plan of action.
 Action may involve assessing a patient's mental capacity and, at times making, a Best Interests decision to safeguard them or working alongside a patient to give them choice and control over their life, even if they make an unwise decision and the potential for harm continues.
 St Helena has recognised an increase in domestic violence with both female and male patients as victims.
 Our role has been to carefully assess individual risks with patient and together devise a clear safety plan (sometimes with the perpetrator as well).
 Where needed, we also involve partner agencies.
 To aid this, we have created a new safety risk plan in our patient administration system, SystmOne.

 We have seen a mixture of safeguarding concerns that have required referrals to adult social care.
-There have been several referrals raised against third parties, such as care homes or domiciliary agencies, involving potential neglect resulting from inadequate staffing levels during the Pandemic.
+There have been several referrals raised against third parties, such as care homes or domiciliary agencies, involving potential neglect resulting from inadequate staffing levels during the pandemic.
 Some of these referrals have illustrated that care staff have not always recognised end of life care needs or responded promptly to patients experiencing pain or distress.

-During the year, we were also required to raise a safeguarding referral against St Helena after an inpatient made an allegation of illegitimate restraint.
-The investigation concluded that the allegation of restraint was unfounded, but the concern in relation to care not arriving was upheld.
-We have learnt lessons from this and changed certain processes, both of which we have communicated to staff.
+During the year, we were also required to raise a safeguarding referral against St Helena after an inpatient made an allegation of restraint and expressed concern that domiciliary care did not arrive following their discharge.
+This allegation led to the local authority requesting an in-depth internal investigation as part of a Section 42 enquiry.
+Social Care concluded that the allegation of restraint was unfounded, but the concern in relation to care not arriving was upheld.
+We have learnt lesson from this and changed certain processes, both of which we have communicated to staff.
 Social Care have now closed the referral.